JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 reproduce, and die in every iteration.
 At every iteration of the simulation each agent will step forward in time via the `agent_step!` function.
-The steps for the `agent_step!` methods of animals and plants are written below in pseudocode.c
+The steps for the `agent_step!` methods of animals and plants are written below in pseudocode.
 ```
 # for animals:
 agent_step!(animal, world)